 Between the Romanesque valley of Malles/Mals with its 7 churches, and Castelbello/Kastelbell, known for its good food, one can still encounter old Pala pear trees

 .
-They even used to be sold by doctors and pharmacists.
+They even used to be sold by doctors and pharmacists

 The Pala pear was first mentioned during the first Venosta Valley fruit-tree survey in the year 1755.
 The pears used to be dried and processed to make sweet flour, "Weihnachtszelten" or Pala pear bread

 in Venosta Valley is characterized by the Pala pear.
 At the Pala Pear Days of Venosta Valley, specialties dedicated to this ancient pear variety can be tasted and purchased.